-Past works attempt to automatically improve prompt quality for large language models by means of \emph{prompt tuning}~\cite{liu2021pre}.
-Existing prompt tuning methods use gradient-based approaches, though these have a few notable shortcomings.
-First, computing gradients with large language models can be prohibitively computationally demanding.
-Second, this approach is entirely infeasible when working with a model available only through API access, because model gradients and weights are not standardly accessible.\footnote{The ability to finetune model parameters over data has recently become available for GPT-3, but the parameters themselves remain unavailable.
-Source: \url{https://beta.openai.com/docs/guides/fine-tuning}} Third, most of these approaches output continuous representations that may not directly map back onto tokens in the original vocabulary~\cite{lester-etal-2021-power, li-liang-2021-prefix, qin-eisner-2021-learning}.
-Prompts containing uninterpretable vector representations are problematic because we cannot verify whether the models are responding to them reasonably~\cite{khashabi2021prompt}.
-For human readable prompts, we can at least assess what words/phrases trigger certain model behaviors and whether models respond to them reasonably (for instance, when models learn from incoherent prompts, we are surprised).
+Past works attempt to automatically improve prompt quality for large LMs by means of \emph{prompt tuning}~\cite{liu2021pre}.
+Existing prompt tuning methods use gradient-based approaches which have a few notable shortcomings.
+First, computing gradients with large LMs can be prohibitively computationally demanding.
+Second, this is entirely infeasible for models available only via APIs, because model gradients and weights are not standardly accessible.\footnote{ GPT-3 models can be finetuned on given data, but the model parameters and gradients remain unavailable (\href{https://beta.openai.com/docs/guides/fine-tuning}{source}).} Third, output continuous representations may not directly map back onto tokens in the original vocabulary.
+Thus, we cannot verify whether models are responding to prompts reasonably~\cite{khashabi2021prompt}.
+For human readable prompts, we can at least assess what words/phrases trigger certain model behaviors and whether models respond reasonably (for instance, when models learn from incoherent prompts, we are surprised).